 The functional currency of the Company and its subsidiaries is the Canadian dollar.
 Accordingly, monetary assets and liabilities denominated in a foreign currency are translated at the exchange rate in effect at the statement of financial position date while non-monetary assets and liabilities denominated in a foreign currency are translated at historical rates.
-Revenue and expense items denominated in a foreign currency are translated at exchange rates prevailing when such items are recognized in the statement of comprehensive loss.
-Exchange gains or losses arising on translation of foreign currency items are included in the statement of comprehensive loss.
+Revenue and expense items denominated in a foreign currency are translated at exchange rates prevailing when such items are recognized in profit and loss.
+Exchange gains or losses arising on translation of foreign currency items are included in profit and loss.